Arab woman aims to blaze a trail in Israel's high-tech sector

 But it has not been a straightforward path for the 38-year-old mother of two, who got a first degree in physics at Technion -- often referred to as the MIT of Israel -- and her PhD in biomedical engineering from Ben-Gurion University.

-“It is difficult for Arabs to be accepted at Israeli organisations,” said Ayoub.“It’s difficult to be integrated into Israel’s high-tech and biotech society.”
+“It is difficult for Arabs to be accepted at Israeli organizations,” said Ayoub.“It’s difficult to be integrated into Israel’s high-tech and biotech society.”

 One of the biggest hurdles she faced was the fact that the country’s leading hot-bed of innovation is the Israeli army -- which very few Arab-Israelis, especially not women -- join, where relationships built up during national service can form the basis for future success.